Credit for Child and Dependent Care Expenses

 The credit is not available if neither spouse works, since presumably they can take care of their dependents themselves.
 If divorced or separated, then the parent who lived with the child the longest is entitled to the credit even if the other parent can claim the child as a dependent.

-If a married couple is separated, then the spouse who can claim the dependent care credit must satisfy the following requirements:
+If a married couple is separated, then the spouse who can claim the dependent care credit must satisfy these requirements:

 If the above tests are satisfied, then the taxpayer is treated as unmarried, and the other spouse's income or employment status is irrelevant.